 A bulging blood vessel (aneurysm) in the chest, belly, or brain

-Active tuberculosis (TB) or respiratory infection, such as a cold or the flu
+Active tuberculosis or respiratory infection, such as a cold or the flu

 Your risks may vary depending on your general health and other factors.
 Ask your healthcare

 provider which risks apply most to you.
-Talk with him or her about any concerns you
+Talk with them about any concerns you have.

 Certain things can make PFTs less accurate.
 These include: